The basic ideas here came from a book called “Inside Out”, by Larry Crabb.

-Jesus knows what we are like inside.
+Yeshua knows what we are like inside.
 Yet he said, “Come to me all who are weary and I will give you rest.”

-He didn’t say, you wicked people, why are you weary?
+He didn’t say, “You wicked people, why are you weary?
 Why are you hungry?
-Why are you thirsty?
+Why are you thirsty?”

 He is saying that it’s OK to be weary.
 It’s OK to be hungry.
 It’s OK to be thirsty.

-Jesus knows that we have needs and desires.
+Yeshua knows that we have needs and desires.
 It’s OK to have them.
 That’s normal.
 That’s human.

 Our big problem, is that we realise that we have desires, but we figure that we can satisfy them our own way.

-God said through Jeremiah, “My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.”
+God said through Jeremiah, “My people have committed two sins: They have forsaken me, the spring of living water, and they have dug their own cisterns, broken cisterns that cannot hold water.”